T-3B/Selection-algorithms/README.md

 - **MedianOfMedians** (the whole array will **not** be fully sorted) :\
   Same as QuickSelect, except we compute a better pivot (the median of the medians).
 Only arrays with length equal (or smaller) to 5 allows to certify that the pivot will be between 30 and 70% of the array.
 Therefore the worst complexity time is `Θ(N)`.\
   The implementation here does not use additional arrays to store medians.
-Each median of a sub-array will be placed at its beginning.
-To compute the median of the medians, we simply want a factor 5 (= length between 2 medians).
-Then to compute the median of the medians of the medians, we need to multiply the factor by 5, and so on.
+Each median of a sub-array will be swapped to the beginning of the "parent" array.
+We re-apply the same method on those medians until we have only one value left : the median of medians (that will be our pivot value).

 ---------